cometbft/rpc-companion/README.md

 > NOTE: This assumes you have [Docker](https://www.docker.com/) and Docker Compose already installed in your machine

-The RPC Companion reference implementation uses Postgres as its storage system that the ingest service uses to store the data retrieved from the node.
-It uses a very straightforward schema in order to store the node data in a relational database.
+The reference implementation of RPC Companion utilizes Postgres as its ingest service storage system to save the data acquired from the node.
+It employs a simple schema to store the node data in a relational database.
-There is no normalization or a data schema that can store a structured data e.g. Block.
-Mostly the information is stored as a byte array.
+However, it does not normalize the data or utilize a schema that can store structured data such as a Block.
+Essentially, the data is saved as a byte array.

-Access the Docker folder:
+In order to run the database, access the Docker folder:

 `cd ./database/docker`

-Run the services
+And run the docker services that will host the database (Postgres) and the database IDE (pgAdmin)

 `docker-compose -f docker-compose.yml up`